yschroe/chessalyzer.js/README.md

 ## Changelog

+-   1.3.0:
+    -   Moved the worker-thread logic into a separate file instead of cloning the entire process for multi threading.
+This should make it easier to include chessalyzer.js in other projects, for example a REST server.
+Prior this change with active multithreading every time a new worker thread was created the whole server was cloned.
+    -   Fixed the minified (chessalyzer.min.js) version to not throw unjustified errors, that the Trackers need to include a track() function.
 -   1.2.1:
     -   Fixed bug with multithreading and fully read files.
 The last chunk wasn't processed before
 -   1.2.0: